-Nowadays many criminal forms are young people [5]. committed by The development of the times also influence the development of our young people.
+Nowadays many criminal forms are young people The committed by [5]. development of the times also influence the development of our young people.
 Globalization and technological advancement not only bring positive benefits, but also have a negative impact on the development of the character of our young children [7].
 They are easily influenced by negative things coming from other cultures, which are easily accessible via the internet or through television and movies, such as free sex culture and individualist culture.